-A very warm welcome to More House School's Sixth Form!
+A very warm welcome to More House School's Sixth Form.
 Making choices for Post-16 education is an exciting point in your daughter's education and we hope that the programme of information we offer will help you make the right choices and feel supported in your decision making.

-I am incredibly proud of the Sixth Form at More House as we have the flexibility to continue to mould and shape it to fit the needs of current students each year.
-In the Sixth Form, we build a program of study to suit each individual learner.
-The small size of our cohort means that teachers and students have strong bonds and we are able to meet the needs of each student, and adapt our offering regularly to reflect the interests of our current Sixth Formers.
-We balance pastoral care, academic excellence, life skill development, co-curricular clubs and activities, leadership opportunities, career planning, Super Curriculum learning and wellbeing with individualised care and attention.
+In the Sixth Form, we build a programme of study to suit each individual learner.
+The small size of our cohort means that teachers and students have strong bonds and we are able to meet the needs of each student, and adapt our offering regularly to reflect the interests of our current pupils.
+We balance academic excellence, life skill development, co-curricular clubs and activities, leadership opportunities, career planning, Super Curriculum learning and wellbeing with exceptional pastoral care.
 No student blends in with the crowd in the Sixth Form at More House, each student is known, catered for and challenged by our dedicated and passionate Sixth Form staff.

-At this time of year, I am busy helping Upper Sixth students write personal statements.
-I am continually amazed by the breadth of experiences that the girls can include in their applications.
-Regardless of the path they choose to pursue, be it university, an apprenticeship, employment, a gap year or entering the world of work, we are committed to bridging the gap between school, and whatever comes next.
-Writing references for our girls is always a pleasure as we have such a lot to say for each student, given their impressive range of achievements and our detailed knowledge of them each as individuals.
+When I support Upper Sixth students in writing their personal statements, I am continually amazed by the breadth of experiences that the girls include in their applications.
+Regardless of the path they choose to pursue, be it university, an apprenticeship, a gap year or entering the world of work, we are committed to bridging the gap between school, and whatever comes next.
+Writing references for our girls is always a pleasure, given their impressive range of achievements and our detailed knowledge of them each as individuals.